Why Mentioning Work-Life Balance in an Interview Can Backfire

-“I want work-life balance.”
-This is a topic that comes up all the time, but what does it really mean?
-In my experience it is a statement that can have unintended consequences.
+“I want work-life balance” comes up all the time, but what does that really mean to the person on the other side of the table?
+In my experience, it’s a statement that can have unintended consequences.

 Here are some things I have heard from hiring mangers based on this comment: